matyastr/shivers-shaved-ice/src/pages/about/index.md

     content: Hi, I'm Allison.
 I've always had an affinity for ice cream.
 In fact, I've spent a lot of summer months working in an ice cream shop and make sure to indulge in some local favorites any time I travel.
-I've learned a lot and I've tried a lot, but my favorite have always remained the classic flavors and experiences inspired by retro ice cream parlors.
+I've learned a lot and I've tried a lot, but my favorites have always remained the classic flavors and experiences inspired by retro ice cream parlors.
       Whether you say sprinkles or jimmies, we have something to share with everyone!
     image: /img/allison.jpg
 ---